 If you forget anything, the nearest Target is at 3699 E. Broadway Blvd., but the Target at 4040 N. Oracle Rd. is a little less crowded during dorm move-in.

 The first few weeks of school are fast-paced.
 All other Wildcats are so excited to welcome new students, and you’ll be bombarded (in a good way!) with tips, tricks, opportunities, and more.
-There are three events you should definitely plan to attend.
+There are four events you should definitely plan to attend.

-1. Destination Arizona, August 23–24: Think of it as your orientation to Arizona, where you’ll be surrounded by other first-year students (aka: people who will be as excited to make a new friend as you would be).
+1. Destination Arizona, August 21–23: Think of it as your orientation to Arizona, where you’ll be surrounded by other first-year students (aka: people who will be as excited to make a new friend as you would be).

-2. Bash at the REC, August 25: An energetic, welcoming environment where you’ll learn more about cool clubs, campus recreation – and, get lots of free stuff and coupons.
+2. Bash at the REC, August 24: An energetic, welcoming environment where you’ll learn more about cool clubs, campus recreation – and, get lots of free stuff and coupons.

-3. ASUA Club Fair, September 5: Roam the mall and sign up for any and every club that interests you.
+4. ASUA Club Fair, September 4: Roam the mall and sign up for any and every club that interests you.
 It’s the easiest way to make friends and pursue a beloved (or new!) interest.

 Sharing space with someone else is one of those essential college experiences that you’ll reflect on for years after you graduate.
 There are a few things you and your roommate can do in the first few weeks of school to make sure those memories are happy ones.